Geographypods.com - School Geography

 Task 1 - Without using the Internet to help you, use the following worksheet and add direction arrows and annotations to show all the major migration movements that you know about.
 These can be historical and also reflect present day movement.

 Task 2 - Feedback to the teacher and then use reputable websites to add some more migration movements to your diagram.
-If you are struggline, you may want to use this graphic and also this brilliant interactive migration programme (thanks to Richard Y13 for the link)
+If you are struggling, you may want to use this graphic and also this brilliant interactive migration programme.

-Task 4 - Study the Lee's Migration Model Presentation from geographyalltheway.com and take notes on slides 1 -21 (thre circular diagrams)
+Task 3 - Study the Lee's Migration Model Presentation from geographyalltheway.com and copy the Mitgration Model on slides 1 -21 (the circular diagrams).
+Give examples of:

 Video for task 3